Invoice factoring has its advocates and its detractors.

 Short approval timeframe

-In order to secure a traditional business loan, many companies have to go through a detailed application processrequiring submission of business plans, cashflow forecasts, and more.
+In order to secure a traditional business loan, many companies have to go through a detailed application process requiring submission of business plans and cash flow forecasts.

 Once this is complete, the loan could take weeks or even months to be approved.

 Invoice factoring, on the other hand, is usually a totally online application process.
 And you can access most of the cash for your invoices within 24 – 48 hours of completing a successful application.

 Background checks and collateral needed